 The Persecution of Christians

 From Diocletian’s perspective, the Christian movement gained untold momentum.
 Within less than 20 years, Christianity would become the official religion of the Roman Empire.
 What Diocletian saw was economic and social chaos, and his solution was to reestablish the state religions and to persecute the Christians as if it were a punishment for destabilizing the state.
-Of course, the Christian movement had nothing to do with undermining the state, its frontiers, the monetary system of the succession of a ruler after ruler during the 3rd century.
-If anything, it was this very chaos that drove a greater number of the population into Christianity which at least offered hope and comfort.
+Of course, the Christian movement had nothing to do with undermining the state, its frontiers, or the monetary system of the succession of ruler after ruler during the 3rd century.
+If anything, it was this very chaos that drove a greater number of the population into Christianity, which at least offered hope and comfort.